RGBlife/Bubbly/README.md

 3. Begin engaging in real-time conversations!

 ## Future Plans
-- **User Login System**: An authentication system to manage user sessions.
+- **Hosting**: Plans to host the application online for broader access and usability - DONE
-- **Hosting**: Plans to host the application online for broader access and usability.
+- **User Login System**: An authentication system to manage user sessions

 ## License